-In lieu of receiving tuition reimbursement as part of an Education Assistance Plan, an employee may apply to receive a one-time Educational Achievement Bonus under the following circumstances:

-(1) The employee completed a degree or certification program or attained a professional certification from an accredited institution in a field of study directly related to improvement of knowledge and skills in the employee's current job on or after January 1, 2017;
+In lieu of receiving tuition reimbursement as part of an Education Assistance Plan, an employee may apply to receive a one-time Educational Achievement Bonus if the employee has (1) completed a certification program or attained a professional certification from an accredited institution in a field of study directly related to improvement of knowledge and skills in the employee's current job or (2) obtained a professional license that relates directly to the employee's present position or a position into which the employee may reasonably be expected to advance or transfer in the future.

-(2) The employee meets the Employee eligibility criteria outlined in Section III of this procedure and, on the effective date of this procedure, is in the last year of a degree program in a field of study directly related to improvement of knowledge and skills in the employee's current job.
-Upon, completion of the degree program, the employee may be eligible for an Educational Achievement Bonus.

-Employees meeting the criteria under this provision will be required to submit an application, along with an official transcript and/or copy of the degree or certification earned, for bonus payment to their Appointing Authority or Department Head.
-The deadline for submission of applications for the Educational Achievement Bonus is June 30.
-The Appointing Authority or Department Head shall approve or disapprove the employee's request after verifying the employee's eligibility for participation in the Education Assistance Plan.
-The Departments shall submit to the Department of Human Resources Management's Employee Development Division all applications, whether approved or disapproved, with the supporting documents for final review and reimbursement approval.
+Employees meeting the criteria under this provision will be required to submit an application, along with a copy of certification earned or license obtained, for bonus payment to their Appointing Authority or Department Head.
+The Appointing Authority or Department Head shall make the decision whether to select an applicant for participation in the Education Assistance Plan after verifying the employee's eligibility for participation.
+The Departments shall submit to the Department of Human Resources Management's Employee Development Division all applications, regardless of whether the applicant is selected for participation in the Education Assistance Plan, with the supporting documents for final review and reimbursement approval.

-An Educational Achievement Bonus may be paid in four (4) equal installments over a four (4) year period of time or as a one-time bonus.
+An Educational Achievement Bonus may be paid in two (2) equal installments over a two (2) year period of time or as a one-time bonus.
 The Educational Achievement Bonuses for each fiscal year shall be paid no later than December 31.